Towards enhancing quantum expectation estimation of matrices through partial Pauli decomposition techniques and post-processing: Introduction

 For better clarity, we outline the merits of the proposed algorithm for arbitrary $2^n \times 2^n$ matrices corresponding to $n$-qubit systems.

 \begin{itemize} \item[1.]\textbf{Efficiently transforming arbitrary matrices into a quantum-compatible form:} The method entails $2^n$ unique transformation matrices, each corresponding to a specific circuit, accommodating $2^{n}$ distinct components.
 Consequently, these matrices represent arbitrary $2^n \times 2^n$ matrices.
 Furthermore, this transformation exclusively comprises only CNOT gates, acknowledged for their efficiency in implementation and their controllability. \item[2.] \textbf{Efficient decomposition with the partial Pauli decomposition:} In contrast to the conventional Pauli decomposition, a subset of $m$ qubits, instead of the full $n$ qubits, requires transformation into the Pauli basis.
 The rest of the $n-m$ qubits are left as free qubits, represented by 0's and 1's.
 The reduction in qubit count decreases the constraint set size for reconstructing the matrix from $2^n$ to $2^m$; when $m=1$, the size of this set is just 2.
 Consequently, this exponentially reduces the number of constraints for reconstructing the matrix in a divide-and-conquer fashion, thereby exponentially reducing the circuit count. \item[3.] \textbf{Efficient deterministic O(1) grouping:} The grouping of $2^n\times2^n$ terms in a fully dense matrix into a total of $2^n$ clusters can be achieved using a standardized O(1) process.
 This streamlined clustering enables the simultaneity of measurements, consequently diminishing the computational overhead. \item[4.] \textbf{Well-defined and efficient circuit construction:} The binary-arithmetic-based transformation identification and circuit construction strategy enhances the efficiency by eliminating the iterative process in~\citep{Kondo2022Quantum}, resulting in a complexity reduction to $O(1)$.
 The appendix will detail this simplification.
-Moreover, classical techniques can post-process the information stored in the aforementioned $2^{n-m}$ qubits, which proves more efficient than using quantum algorithms. \item[5.] \textbf{Efficient measurement:} Measurements in this study are focused on one qubit wherein one measurement covers $2^{n}$ terms.
-Moreover, the algorithm's design allows measurements at any bit, thereby extending its applicability beyond specific locations, and makes it adaptive to the connectivity constraints in NISQ quantum hardware. \end{itemize} As a result, our method effectively improves efficiency by addressing the two aforementioned considerations.
-The remainder of the paper is structured as follows.
-Section~\ref{sec:2_expe_esti} delineates our strategy of expectation estimation.
-Section~\ref{sec:3_method} describes the proposed algorithm and the corresponding implementation.
-Section~\ref{sec:4_complexity} presents the computational complexity of the proposed method in terms of the number of unique circuits and the time complexity.
-Section~\ref{sec:5_results} offers the results and the corresponding discussion.
-Last but not least, Section~\ref{sec:6_conclusion} concludes our main findings, identifies limitations, and suggests avenues for future research.
+Moreover, classical techniques can post-process the information stored in the aforementioned $2^{n-m}$ qubits, which proves more efficient than using quantum algorithms. \item[5.] \textbf{Efficient measurement:} The algorithm's design allows measurements at any bit, wherein one measurement covers $2^{n}$ terms, thereby extending its applicability beyond specific locations, and makes it adaptive to the connectivity constraints in NISQ quantum hardware.